 Imagine you’re at a company where you’re culturally underrepresented and there are little to no attempts at making the space more inclusive.
 This is the reality for far too many people and it leads to feelings of isolation, which can have a major negative effect on a person’s mental health.

-So how can leaders nurture psychological safety at work?
-In small and large ways:
+How leaders can nurture psychological safety at work in 6 small and large ways:

 2. Listen to your people and understand their needs.